-The Children's Hospital of Philadelphia has a long and distinguished tradition of research that has spanned more than 80 years and positioned the Hospital as a world-renowned pediatric research center.
-The many research breakthroughs at Children's Hospital have improved the lives of countless children not only in the Philadelphia region, but throughout the world.
+The Children's Hospital of Philadelphia has a long and distinguished tradition of research that has spanned nearly a century.
+The research breakthroughs at Children's Hospital have improved the lives of countless children throughout the world and put the institution on the course to pediatric research preeminence.

 Research at the Hospital had modest beginnings.
 The Hospital established its first research laboratory in 1922 as a single room in its basement.
 By 1931, the Hospital founded the “Society of Pediatric Research” for its expanding base of investigators, who conducted their experiments wherever space permitted.